 It should go without saying, but one of the key components of strength and conditioning is weight training.
 Even further, the bench press is a crucial asset of any aspiring athlete's regimen -- if you're playing sports, you should consider hopping on the bench sooner rather than later.
 In fact, this exercise could probably be called the Gym Rat’s best friend because this lift is most associated with raw strength gain.
 However, most assume that they can just hop on the equipment and start seeing immediate gains, but that couldn't be further from the truth.

 Simply put, you must diligently focus on your form, technique, and discipline before seriously working with any heavy external load.
 As always with heavy lifting exercises, CoachUp must stress that safety is more important than any potential gain or achievement.
 Please, make sure you're only lifting what you're comfortable and prepared for, it's not worth the inherent injury.
-Additionally, grab a partner, coach, parent, or trainer before attempting the bench press as having a knowledge spotter is mandatory as well.
+Additionally, grab a partner, coach, parent, or trainer before attempting the bench press as having a knowledgable spotter is mandatory as well.

-Ultimately, you must understand that the bench it not as simple as just moving the bar up and down.
+Ultimately, you must understand that the bench is not as simple as just moving the bar up and down.
 On top of that, your gains will be shortsighted and dangerous if you don't take a diligent and safe approach to the exercise.
 Keeping those ideals and focuses in mind, here is CoachUp's strategy behind the bench press.

 The Bench Press

 Begin by lying flat on the bench.
 From this position we'll start making some small tweaks Think about lying in your bed, your body should be in a neutral and relaxed position.
 Furthermore, it's very important to make sure your back is relaxed in its natural curve.
 This means that your lower back should not be touching the bench with your feet flat on the floor.
 Remember, half the battle is putting yourself in a place to succeed, so don't be lazy or cut corners.